Keith and his team were fantastic. We had heard horror stories of the probate process but our experience was fast and ...- Thomas M.

 - Inventory and disbursement of the estate’s assets

 A probate attorney is often employed by families who are having difficulty navigating the legal channels of probate court.
 These services can help to resolve any disputes regarding an estate quickly and handle all death-related paperwork in an efficient and timely process.

 In addition to providing legal assistance after a loved one’s death, the Fayette County probate attorney.
-Keith Morris Attorney at Law, is experienced in many areas of inheritance law, guardianships and conservatorships, property rights and legal transfers of property and more.
-Contact them today at (713) 636-5339 in Houston and (817) 442-2048 in Fort Worth for a consultation.
+Keith Morris & Stacy Kelly, Attorneys at Law, is experienced in many areas of inheritance law, guardianships and conservatorships, property rights and legal transfers of property and more.

 Our firm provides services to clients throughout Fayette County including the cities of La Grange, Schulenburg, Carmine, Fayetteville, Flatonia, Muldoon, and Round Top.

 Dispute Resolved Estate Administration & Division of Assets